Integrating Global and Intercultural Learning

 Global learning is the process of diverse people collaboratively analyzing and addressing complex problems that transcend borders. - Landorf, H., & Doscher, S. P. (2015).
 Defining global learning at Florida International University.
 Diversity and Democracy.

-The Office for Global Engagement (OGE) is offering grants of up to $10,000 for departmental/college or interdisciplinary teams composed of a minimum of three faculty members to improve global learning as part of the Global Learning Across the Disciplines (GLAD) initiative at the University of Utah.
+The Office for Global Engagement (OGE) is offering grants of up to $2,500 for individual faculty to revise a course or develop a new course, or up to $10,000 for departmental/college or multi-disciplinary teams composed of a minimum of three faculty members to conduct a curriculum revision for a program of study, integrating global learning outcomes, class activities, and assessment as part of the Global Learning Across the Disciplines (GLAD) initiative at the University of Utah.

 OGE, in collaboration with faculty members participating in the Faculty Learning Community on Global Learning, developed the following guiding principles for global learning at the U: